SURFnet/certificates-bcp/dialogue.md

 > Huh?
 Sign our public keys?
 What for?

 Think about it.
 You want to know my public key, right?
 And you trust Carol, right?
-Well, if Carol signs my public key, and she knows it\'s my public key because we met in person, and you know Carol\'s public key because you exchanged keys in person, I can simply send you my public key, together with Carol\'s signature on it in an email.
-You can authenticate my public key simply by verifying Carol\'s signature, using the public key of Carol, which you already have.
+Well, if Carol signs my public key, and she knows it's my public key because we met in person, and you know Carol's public key because you exchanged keys in person, I can simply send you my public key, together with Carol's signature on it in an email.
+You can authenticate my public key simply by verifying Carol's signature, using the public key of Carol, which you already have.

 > I see.
 So it's a multi-step process?

 Indeed.
 And you can extend it to as many steps as you like.
-If you sign Carol\'s key, and exchange keys in person with Dave, then Dave can also veryfy signatures in email I send to him: he just needs your public key, Carol\'s public key (signed by you), and My public key (signed by Carol).
+If you sign Carol's key, and exchange keys in person with Dave, then Dave can also veryfy signatures in email I send to him: he just needs your public key, Carol's public key (signed by you), and My public key (signed by Carol).

 > Yes, I get it!
 And you and Dave never have to meet!

 Precisely.
-As long as there\'s a path between people, composed of signed public keys, people can trust each other\'s keys.
+As long as there's a path between people, composed of signed public keys, people can trust each other's keys.

 > And that system actually works?